webcrawls/gmi-viewer/README.md

 Additionally, this project provides a few QOL tweaks:

-- Stores current text input in localStorage, under `gmi-viewer:content`
+- Stores current text input in localStorage, under the `gmi-viewer:content` key

 ## usage